razmikTovmas/Interop_Utilities/README.md

 Then download the ubuntu driver, extract, and run the .run script to get the DisplayLink driver work.
 The Displaylink driver path is [here](http://www.displaylink.com/downloads/ubuntu).

-## interop Utilities BaseDir
+## Interop Utilities BaseDir

-Add the following command in your .bashrc
+Add the following command in your .bashrc or set it before running scripts
 ```
 export IUBASEDIR=<path to Interop_Utilities folder>
 ```